JelteF/derive_more/impl/doc/display.md

 You specify the format on each variant by writing e.g. `#[display("my val: {}", some_val * 2)]`.
 For enums, you can either specify it on each variant, or on the enum as a whole.

-For variants that don't have a format specified, it will simply delegate to the format of the inner variable.
+For variants that don't have a format specified, it will simply defer to the format of the inner variable.
 If there is no such variable, or there is more than 1, an error is generated.